AndreiBru/dotfiles/README.md

 3. Start up Vim and install plugins.

    The plugins are managed by [minpac](https://github.com/k-takata/minpac) which is already included as a package to this configuration.
-Please refer to the documentation for more information regarding adding/removing/updating plugins using this package manager but as far as first time installation goes, starting up Vim and running this Ex command should suffice:
+Please refer to the documentation for more information regarding adding/removing/updating plugins using this package manager.

+   As far as first time installation goes, starting up Vim and running this Ex command should suffice:

    `:call minpac#update()`

    This will automatically download and install the plugins listed in the .vimrc file and generate helptags for them.

 4. Restart Vim